stevenmcintosh/Office-Fussball/README.md

 *********************** 3. Instructions ************************
 ****************************************************************

+Tested with:
+PHP Version 7.3.9
+MySQL Server version: 5.7.26

 1. Clone the Repo
 2. Place the "application" and "public" folders into your web root
 3. Add the .htaccess file into your web root too.
-4. Run the MySQL file to install the database.
+4. Run the MySQL file to install the database (/sql/fussball.sql)
 5. Change the database config file with your localhost database details
    *  "application/config/config_localhost.php"
 6. Open the webroot and you should see the homepage with a login (it's not connected to LDAP yet)
    *  Username: adminusr
    *  Email: test@test.com
-   *  Name: John Doe (Nickname) Johnny
+   *  Name: John Doe
+   *  Nickname: Johnny
-7. At the hommepage, log in with above user
+7. At the homepage, log in with above user
-8. Go to admin and ......
+8. Go to admin and create more users, then create teams, then create new season

 ****************************************************************